Stephadey/Project-1-ExchangeRate/README.md

      api_key=your_api_key_here
 3. **Run the code:**
    - Execute the code to fetch exchange rate data and perform the analysis.

-### Conclusion
-Based on our analysis, we conclude that while the AUD experienced declines during the Financial Crisis, it exhibited resilience, bouncing back and regaining strength against major currencies.
-Our data suggests that the AUD tends to depreciate during economic challenges but recovers over time, as evidenced by its negative trend in 2008 and subsequent positive performance.
-This conclusion is further supported by the trend-time analysis conducted for the calendar year 2023.
-However, additional research, especially regarding fundamental factors, is necessary for a more comprehensive understanding of these trends.

 ## References